TAPS Shares Message of Hope, Help, Healing for National Suicide Prevention Awareness

 TAPS hosted a joint webinar with the National Action Alliance today at noon.
 The webinar, "Reporting and Messaging on Suicide in the Military" will help both journalists and those in the military community shape what we tell others and ourselves about suicide.
-The webinar can now be accessed by clicking here.
+Listen to the webinar.

-World Suicide Prevention Day is Saturday, Sept.
-10. Information on World Suicide Prevention Day and a complete list of events taking place can be found here.
+World Suicide Prevention Day is Saturday, September 10.
+See Information on World Suicide Prevention Day for information and a complete list of events taking place.

 To round out National Suicide Prevention Awareness Month, TAPS will host the 2016 National Military Suicide Survivor Seminar in St. Pete's Beach, Fla., from Sept.
 30 through Oct.
 3. About 1,000 surviving family members, including nearly 200 surviving children and the TAPS Good Grief Camp Mentors they are paired with one-on-one to help them know they are still part of the military community, will gather for a weekend of connecting, learning coping skills and healing.

 This National Suicide Prevention Awareness Month, TAPS is using #HopeHelpHeal to accompany the #BeThere campaign from the Department of Veterans Affairs to share stories of those who have lost a loved one in the military to suicide.
 TAPS has a Facebook Frame as well, which can be found at www.facebook.com/profilepicframes.
 Select TAPS in the dropdown menu under "Causes" or find the frame pinned on the TAPS Facebook page timeline.